aidev235/HANews/Prompt.md

 - Use `America/Chicago` for timestamps.
 - Unless the request names a period, cover the most recently completed ISO week (Monday–Sunday).
+- Read the model identifier from the final `Model: <identifier>` field in the invoking request.
+Trim surrounding whitespace, preserve the identifier exactly, and use it consistently in the report and both logs.
+Do not replace a supplied identifier with `unavailable` merely because runtime metadata does not expose the model name.
+If the field is absent or empty, use `unavailable` and add a warning to both logs.
 - Never invent facts, links, dates, model IDs, or mathematical claims.
 Never record secrets.

 Update only these report artifacts: